 Stage 2 (By Invitation)

-The Network will have a 5-year duration.
-The network may then apply to renew for the remaining four years of the strategy.
+The Network will have an initial 5-year duration.
+The Network may then apply to renew for the remaining three years of the strategy.

 Total funding available will be $13.9M divided between the National Knowledge Mobilization Hub and Thematic Research Nodes, over the duration of the program.